chen96013/VLSI-AI-Accelerator/README.md

 # AI-Acceleration-System
 >This is a final proect in NCKU VLSI system design.
-Our team design an AI acceleration system, which is composed of a RISC-V CPU, Systolic array based accelerator, model training and quantization flow and model compiler.
+Our team will design an AI acceleration system, which is composed of a RISC-V CPU, Systolic array based accelerator, model training and quantization flow and model compiler.

 - [AI-Acceleration-System](#ai-acceleration-system)
   - [HARDWARE](#hardware)